-My favorite Fall treat is fresh cider donuts from the cider mill, and I don’t know that it’s even close.
+My favorite Fall treat is fresh cider donuts from the cider mill, and it’s even close.

 Luckily for me, I live in Michigan, and we have plenty of apple orchards and cider mills around here.
 So, come Fall, there is no shortage of apple cider donuts.